Elizabeth Goldstein, Executive Vice President

 Emily Keim, Communications & Marketing Vice President

-When not working or volunteering, Emily loves to spend time traveling, playing golf, and skiing with her husband, Forbes, as well as enjoys singing and horseback riding.
+When not working or volunteering, Emily loves to spend time traveling, playing golf, and skiing with her husband, Forbes, as well as enjoys singing, horseback riding and entertaining family and friends.
+An avid animal lover and animal advocate, Emily also loves spending time with her two miniature dachshunds, Maple and Hazelnut, and two Siamese cats, Marshmallow and Valentino.

 Kristen Leonard, Community Vice President